HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 1

-1. Residents of the Borough of Hasbrouck Heights so long as the latter are fully bonded and sponsored by no fewer than three (3) Hasbrouck Heights resident members.
-Residents of Borough of Hasbrouck Heights shall make up at least 60 percent of annual membership
+1. Residents of the Borough of Hasbrouck Heights so long as they are fully bonded and provide proof of residency .
+Residents of Borough of Hasbrouck Heights shall make up at least sixty percent (60%) of the annual membership.

 3. The immediate families of students of the Hasbrouck Heights School System or Corpus Christi School who may not be residents of the Boroughs of Hasbrouck Heights or Wood-Ridge so long as the latter are fully bonded and sponsored by no fewer than three (3) Hasbrouck Heights resident members.